google/grr-doc/maintaining-and-tuning/monitoring.md

 ## Example Setup
 This example will walk you through a basic Prometheus setup.
 For this example, the GRR Frontend, Worker, and Admin UI will be launched on your local machine.
+You can also choose to monitor Fleetspeak, if you have a GRR + Fleetspeak setup; otherwise feel free to skip the relevant steps, which are marked as **FS**.
+Please refer to
-Please refer to [Installing GRR Server](../installing-grr-server) for a real-world setup.
+[Installing GRR Server](../installing-grr-server) for a real-world setup.

 1. Install GRR, for example from [pip](../installing-grr-server/from-released-pip.html).

+1. **FS:** Follow [the instructions](https://grr-doc.readthedocs.io/en/latest/fleetspeak.html#grr-and-fleetspeak-setup) to install Fleetspeak configured with GRR.

 1. Run the GRR components locally.
 Execute each of the three commands in a separate terminal: